CycloneDX/cyclonedx.org/use-cases/index.md

 {% include examples/services.html %}

+## Key-value store
+The CycloneDX standard is fully extensible allowing for complex data to be represented in the BOM that is not provided by the core specification.
+In many cases however, key-value pairs are a simpler option.
+CycloneDX supports Properties which is a key-value store that can be used to describe additional data about the components, services, or the BOM that isn't native to the core specification.

+{% include examples/properties.html %}

 ## Packaging and distribution

 For software that is produced for the consumption of others, it is important to apply additional metadata about the